A Quiet Kind of Thunder by Sara Barnard

 Another strength of this novel was its meaningful content.
 Interestingly, it explored the dichotomy of the “Speaking World” and the “Non-speaking World.”
 To simply put it, I enjoyed how the author debunked the stereotypes “normal” people have against those who are deaf or mute.
 I was sad whenever Steffi and Rhys felt alienated from others, including their own loved ones.
 Still, it was inspiring how they managed to find their own voice in spite of the ignorant and insensitive people around them.

 I would have given this book five stars if I wasn’t perturbed by the values of the characters, especially their attitude towards sex.
 I was particularly offended by Steffi’s subtle mockery of chastity.
 I do not condemn fictional characters who are non-conservative, but it’s a different matter when they attack my own beliefs.
 This criticism is clearly subjective, but my conscience would bother me endlessly if I keep it to myself.

-In the end, A Quiet Kind of Thunder lived up to its title.
-It’s characters were indeed quiet, yet the message of their story resonated in my mind like thunder: do not look down on those who are deaf or mute, because their condition does not prevent them from achieving a happy and purposeful life.
+A Quiet Kind of Thunder lived up to its title.
+Its characters were indeed quiet, yet the message of their story resonated in my mind like thunder: do not look down on those who are deaf or mute because their condition does not prevent them from achieving a happy and purposeful life.